influxdata/telegraf/plugins/outputs/opensearch/README.md

-Integer values collected that are bigger than 2^63 and smaller than 1e21 (or in this exact same window of their negative counterparts) are encoded by golang JSON encoder in decimal format and that is not fully supported by Elasticsearch dynamic field mapping.
+Integer values collected that are bigger than 2^63 and smaller than 1e21 (or in this exact same window of their negative counterparts) are encoded by golang JSON encoder in decimal format and that is not fully supported by Opensearch dynamic field mapping.
 This causes the metrics with such values to be dropped in case a field mapping has not been created yet on the telegraf index.
-If that's the case you will see an exception on Elasticsearch side like this:
+If that's the case you will see an exception on Opensearch side like this:

 ```json
 {"error":{"root_cause":[{"type":"mapper_parsing_exception","reason":"failed to parse"}],"type":"mapper_parsing_exception","reason":"failed to parse","caused_by":{"type":"illegal_state_exception","reason":"No matching token for number_type [BIG_INTEGER]"}},"status":400}
 ```

-The correct field mapping will be created on the telegraf index as soon as a supported JSON value is received by Elasticsearch, and subsequent insertions will work because the field mapping will already exist.
+The correct field mapping will be created on the telegraf index as soon as a supported JSON value is received by Opensearch, and subsequent insertions will work because the field mapping will already exist.

-This issue is caused by the way Elasticsearch tries to detect integer fields, and by how golang encodes numbers in JSON.
+This issue is caused by the way Opensearch tries to detect integer fields, and by how golang encodes numbers in JSON.
 There is no clear workaround for this at the moment.